Using the Registry in Research

 In line with the General Data Protection Regulations (GDPR) 2018, the NHS Health Research Authority (HRA) has published information for patients relating to health and social care research.
 This can be accessed from their website HERE

-The UK Clinical Trials Gateway also offers advice about clinical trials and enables you to search for any studies that are currently recruiting across the country - https://www.ukctg.nihr.ac.uk.
+The "Be Part of Research" website also helps you to find out about health and social care research that is taking place across the UK.
+It enables you to search for any studies by location or by health condition - https://bepartofresearch.nihr.ac.uk.
 It is run by the National Institute for Health Research, which is the research 'wing' of the NHS.